Frequently Asked Questions

 Where is the NCSC based?

-We are based in the Department of Communications, Climate Action and Environment.
+We are based in the Department of the Environment, Climate and Communications.

 When did NCSC become operational?